MilosPopov007/Pewlett-Hackard-Analysis/README.md

 ## Results:
 For this analysis I created an Entity Relationship Diagram (ERD), flowchart ( with "Primary keys", "Foreign keys" and "Data types" for each column) that highlight different tables and their relationships to each other.

+This will be our base point for future data analysis and upcoming tasks.

 ![This is an image](https://github.com/MilosPopov007/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png)